prometheus/docs/content/docs/practices/histograms.md

-The essential difference between summaries and histograms is that summaries calculate streaming φ-quantiles on the client side and expose them directly, while histograms expose bucketed observations counts and the calculation of quantiles from the buckets of a histogram happens on the server side using the [`histogram_quantile()` function](/docs/querying/functions/#histogram_quantile()).
+The essential difference between summaries and histograms is that summaries calculate streaming φ-quantiles on the client side and expose them directly, while histograms expose bucketed observation counts and the calculation of quantiles from the buckets of a histogram happens on the server side using the [`histogram_quantile()` function](/docs/querying/functions/#histogram_quantile()).